-He is the current Director of Operations for San Diego Pride.
+He is the Executive Director of San Diego Pride.

-Araceli “Cheli” Mohamed is the Chief Operations Officer for the United States Police & Fire Championships.
+Araceli “Cheli” Mohamed is Director of Volunteer Services and Community Leadership Development and the former Chief Operations Officer for the United States Police & Fire Championships.
 The United State Police & Fire Championships is an annual Olympic-style event which is open to men and women representing law enforcement, fire, prisons and border protection.

 As the former Leadership & Community Resources Director for San Diego’s LGBT Pride, a human rights and social justice organization that fosters respect for and pride in the lesbian, gay, bisexual, and transgender communities locally, nationally and globally.
 Cheli was responsible for overseeing all activities related to the organization’s volunteer programs, including recruitment, orientation, placement, supervision, development, retention, recognition and appreciation for approximately 1000 volunteers year round.
 She was the liaison to city, county, state and federal elected officials.
 As a member of the development team, she was responsible for identifying and creating sponsorship opportunities and corporate volunteer partnerships, as well as increasing community in-kind donations.
 Manage and increase festival and community partners.
 Develop field placement opportunities for interns from local colleges and universities.
 Head efforts to develop and train emerging volunteer leaders within the organization and community.
 Work with program coordinators to develop, manage, and train department volunteers.